conan-io/docs/tutorial/developing_packages/package_layout.rst

             self.folders.build = "cmake-build-{}".format(build_type)
             self.folders.generators = os.path.join(self.folders.build, "conan")

+            # cpp.package information is equivalent
+            # to declaring this information in the package_info() method
             self.cpp.package.libs = ["say"]
             self.cpp.package.includedirs = ["include"] # includedirs is already set to this value by
                                                        # default, but declared for completion

+            ## cpp.source and cpp.build information is specifically designed for editable packages:

             # this information is relative to the source folder
             self.cpp.source.includedirs = ["include"]  # maps to ./src/include